Noise-Aware Generalization: Robustness to In-Domain Noise and Out-of-Domain Generalization: ( )

-The pipeline of \methodAbbr+DG is illustrated in ~\cref{fig:pipline}.
-Once the optimal label update step is determined—\ie, when the model has stabilized on learning clean and easy features but has not yet begun overfitting—\methodAbbrspace is applied.
-The first step involves collecting all low-loss samples for proxy generalization.
-Instead of manually setting a loss threshold, we assume the loss distribution follows a Gaussian mixture with two clusters.
+Prior work showed noisy labels have minimal effect on early stages of training~\citep{liu2020early}.
+In this stage the concept of a category is still being formed, often using general, easy-to-learn features.
+Thus, LNL methods like \methodAbbrspace are typically applied in later stages where a model may start overfitting to noisy labels.
+This means we begin training using ERM~\citep{gulrajani2020search-erm}, or any other DG method, which is used in all stages of training.
+After this warmup step, we first create our class proxies using the low-loss samples inspired by the discussion from \Cref{sec:low_loss}.

+Specifically, rather than introducing a hyperparameter that manually controls the loss threshold, we assume the loss distribution is separated by a Gaussian Mixture Model (GMM) with two clusters.
 Samples belonging to the low-loss cluster serve as proxies, while high-loss samples require label updates through cross-domain comparisons.
-Low-loss samples are grouped by both domain and class, meaning each (domain, class) pair has its own proxy representation, computed as the average feature of all low-loss samples in the same (domain, class) group.
-These low-loss samples are assumed to have clean labels and remain unchanged.
-For high-loss samples, their distances to all possible label classes are computed by averaging their feature distances across all other domains.
-As illustrated in \cref{fig:pipline}, consider a noisy sample of a photo cat mislabeled as a photo dog.
-By comparing it with samples from other domains, such as cartoon and sketch, we determine its true label.
-The class with the minimum average distance across all domains is selected as the new label for the sample.
+Low-loss samples are grouped by both domain and class (as shown in \Cref{notation:group}).
+This means each (domain, class) pair has its own proxy representation, computed as the average feature of all low-loss samples in the same (domain, class) group.
+We assume these low-loss samples have clean labels and are kept frozen during training.

-After the label update step, the DG algorithm resumes training with the refined labels. \methodAbbrspace can be integrated as a "plug-and-play" component into any DG method.
-It functions as a label refinement process during training, requiring no additional data or learning overhead.
-For simpler datasets, this refinement step needs to be performed only once and can significantly improve label quality.
-As shown in \cref{tab:DL4ND_label_acc}, in the RotatedMNIST experiments, applying \methodAbbrspace increased label accuracy from 75\% to 98\%.
+High-loss samples are relabeled using the cross-domain comparisons defined in \Cref{eq:dland}.
+Thus, \methodAbbrspace performs label refinement during training, requiring no additional data or learning overhead.
+This relabeling can be done periodically, as done in prior work~\cite{karim2022unicon,li2023disc}.
+However, our experiments show that labeling only once can improve label quality.
+For example, \Cref{tab:DL4ND_label_acc} shows \methodAbbrspace on RotatedMNIST increased label accuracy from 75\% to 98\%, resulting in a 10\% boost in both ID and OOD accuracy.